 Description: Analysis and evaluation of markets.
 Demand, supply, elasticity, production costs, consumption utility, monopoly, competition, monopolistic competition, oligopoly, allocate and technical efficiency, and income distribution.
 Resource markets, unions, antitrust laws, agriculture, international trade, and other economic problems and policies.
 Students on campus will need permission to enroll.

 Description: Introduction to the nature and methods of economics.
 Economic systems.
 Measurement and analysis of aggregate variables, such as National income, consumption, saving, investment, international payments, employment, price indices, money supply, and interest rates.
 Fiscal, monetary, and other policies for macroeconomic stabilization and growth.
-No prerequisites.

 Description: Explores global food and agricultural issues with a focus on hunger, chronic malnutrition, and diets of people in developing countries.
 Introduces basic economic concepts pertinent to understanding and analyzing global food markets and prices and to evaluating government policies designed to reduce food insecurity, enhance diets, and promote agricultural development.
 (Pre req: ECN 1203)